Relational De-Creation

 John 15:5–6

-“I am the vine.
-You are the branches.
-He who remains in me, and I in him, the same bears much fruit, for apart from me you can do nothing.
-If a man doesn’t remain in me, he is thrown out as a branch, and is withered; and they gather them, throw them into the fire, and they are burned.”
+“I am the vine; you are the branches.
+Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
+If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.”

 See also Colossians 1:17 and Acts 17:28.